KushalBeniwal/pgn_parser/README.md

 ## Future Scope

-1. Add unit tests
+1. Add unit tests(by the end of June)
-2. Add GUI
+2. Add GUI(maybe never, but good to have in the future scope)